SuzukaDev/suzukadev.github.io/content/galleries/art/dessign/index.md

 params:
   private: false
   featured: true
+  # show_text_on_top: true # if true, shows the markdown text on top of the gallery.
+If false or not set, shows the markdown at the bottom
 resources:
   - src: images/lettering-hitchiker.png
     title: Logo for a song (I know hitchhiker is with 2 h's, is on purppose :D )